10 Examples of Positive Punishment You Should Know

 Detention: Classroom Consequences for Disruptive Behavior

-In schools, detention serves as a significant consequence for students who disrupt the learning environment.
-Which of the following is an example of positive punishment?
-By mandating additional time in a controlled setting, educators strive to instill a sense of responsibility and promote introspection regarding their behavior.
-This structured approach is designed to help students recognize how their actions affect their peers and the overall educational atmosphere.
+In schools, for students who disrupt the .
+Which of the following is an example of ?
+By mandating , educators strive to instill a sense of responsibility and promote introspection regarding their behavior.
+This how their actions affect their peers and the overall educational atmosphere.

 The central node represents detention, and each branch explores how it impacts students and the classroom environment.
 Follow the branches to see the different aspects of this consequence.